 Housing is one of the most important social determinants of health.
 Without a safe, affordable place to live, it is almost impossible to achieve good health or to achieve one’s full potential.
 In addition, income supports like SSI and SSDI are essential for the payment of rent, food, and basic elements of survival.
 Currently, CIBHS supports counties and local communities in their housing and income support efforts through the SOAR program and by providing No Place Like Home Technical Assistance.

-Behavioral health, affordable housing, and homeless services agencies have a common goal to improve the well-being of their clients, but they often work in silos, with different languages, acronyms, cultures, operating practices, and resources.
+Description: Behavioral health, affordable housing, and homeless services agencies have a common goal to improve the well-being of their clients, but they often work in silos, with different languages, acronyms, cultures, operating practices, and resources.
 Through the Rural Supportive Housing Initiative, and partnering with Collaborative Solutions, Inc., CIBHS is pleased to provide two 2-day Rural Supportive Housing workshops designed to address housing and case management strategies that can help vulnerable clients find and keep safe, stable, and affordable homes in small counties and rural areas.
 These workshops will also provide a forum for networking and partnership development between local behavioral health, housing and homeless services professionals and advocates.

 The No Place Like Home (NPLH) Program, administered by the CA Dept. of Housing and Community Development (HCD), dedicates $2 billion in bond proceeds for the development of permanent supportive housing for persons who need mental health services and are experiencing homelessness, chronic homelessness, or are at-risk of chronic homelessness.
 Every county is eligible to receive an NPLH Technical Assistance grant, with amounts available based on county size.